 MassDOT began Early Action construction projects in 2019 on South Coast Rail to prepare for the larger Phase 1 main line rail construction contracts.
 The first visible active construction projects were drainage culvert replacement and a major railroad grade crossing update in New Bedford.
 This work also included the construction of 5 wetland mitigation areas in the corridor and was substantially completed in Summer 2020.
 Additional work to replace four railroad bridges was completed in Fall 2020.
 The Early Action took place in Berkley, Fall River, Freetown, Lakeville, Middleborough, New Bedford, Raynham, and Taunton.

 More information can be found on the SCR Construction Activity page.

 Early Demolition Contract

 The Early Demolition contract was awarded to DW White Construction of Acushnet and was completed in Fall 2020.
 This work involved the demolition of buildings and other structures located on MBTA controlled property at nine separate locations in Middleborough, Taunton, Berkley, Freetown, Fall River, and New Bedford.
 Demolition site work included asbestos and lead abatement; cutting/capping utilities; disposing of debris; backfill/grading/loam and seeding; and fencing.

 Fall River Secondary Line Construction

-This construction contract was awarded to Skanska DW White JV on May 11.
+This construction contract was awarded to Skanska DW White JV on May 11, 2020.
 Work on the Fall River Secondary will include track, stations, bridges, and a layover facility.
-Construction began Summer 2020 and is scheduled to take about 30 months to complete.
+Construction began Summer 2020 and is substantially complete.

 New Bedford, Middleborough, Signal and Communications Contract

-This construction contract was awarded to SCR Constructors JV on August 24.
-Work on the New Bedford Main Line to the Middleborough Secondary will include track, stations, bridges, a layover facility, and the signal and communications systems for all of Phase 1.
-Construction is scheduled to begin in fall 2020 and continue through 2023.
-Crews will be in Berkley, Fall River, Freetown, Lakeville, Middleborough, New Bedford, Raynham, and Taunton.
+This construction contract was awarded to SCR Constructors JV on August 24, 2020.
+Work on the New Bedford Main Line to the Middleborough Secondary includes track, stations, bridges, a layover facility, and the signal and communications systems for all of Phase 1.
+Construction began in fall 2020 and continues.

 To ensure safe and unobstructed service, the MBTA needs a cleared right-of-way.
-Because the Phase 1 tracks have seen very limited use, overgrowth has occurred.
-Tree cutting along the railroad corridor.
+Because the Phase 1 tracks have seen very limited use, overgrowth occurred and required tree cutting along the railroad corridor.
 Additional clearing may be anticipated in advance of revenue service.